sindresorhus/Settings/readme.md

 ## Recommendation

-The easiest way to layout your user interface within each panel is to use an `NSGridView` (macOS 10.12+), [documentation](https://developer.apple.com/documentation/appkit/nsgridview).
-You can see how it's implemented via Interface Builder in the example files.
+The easiest way to create the user interface within each panel is to use a [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview) in Interface Builder.
+See the example project in this repo for a demo.

 ## Known issues